dbusteed/dbusteed.github.io/_posts/2021-10-01-demonstrating-differential-privacy-in-python.md

 Now for the fun part.
 We will gather obscured income information from our friends by asking them to tell us the sum of their **actual income** and a **random number** from the "obscure" distribution we chose.

-For example, if youe friend Bob makes $100,000 a year, he would first get a random number following the obscured normal distribution (in this case `N~(30,000, 30,000)`).
+For example, if your friend Bob makes $100,000 a year, he would first get a random number following the obscured normal distribution (in this case `N~(30,000, 30,000)`).
 If his random number was -35,000, he would add the two numbers and say his "income" is $65,000.
 As long as he doesn't also tell us the random number he chose, we have no way of knowing what his actual income is.
 For all we know, Bob makes $25,000 a year and selected 40,000 for his random number.

 Let's simulate this process and add it to the script:
 ```python